ChrisSkjer/energy-stable-pinns-ch/README.md

 .venv\Scripts\python.exe -m src.pinn.plot_results --evaluation results/pinn_models/demo_run/evaluation.npz --checkpoint results/pinn_models/demo_run/final.pt
 ```

-`--evaluation`, `--checkpoint`, `--diagnostics`, and `--fem-diagnostics` are
+`--evaluation`, `--checkpoint`, `--diagnostics`, `--fem-diagnostics`, and
-each optional, but at least one is required — pass several to get everything
+`--fem-fields` are each optional, but at least one is required — pass several to get everything
 from one run into one place.
 If `--diagnostics` is omitted, a
 `diagnostics.csv` inside the inferred run folder is picked up automatically
 when present. **Output**, written under `--output-dir` (defaults to a